7-300 Specific Call Procedures

 - Check for existence of Order for Protection or Domestic Abuse No Contact Order on every domestic related 911 call.

 - Ask victim if suspect or arrestee has access to any firearms or ammunition or if there are any in the home.

-- If victim indicates yes, ask victim if she has any safety concerns.
+- If victim indicates yes, ask if victim has any safety concerns.
 Document responses in the report.
+(11/03/14)

 - ii.
 If the victim has safety concerns, officers may property inventory the firearms or ammunition for safe keeping.

 - Obtain a squad video Mirandized Scales statement from suspect or arrestee.
 Document results of the interview in the CAPRS report.